AI Scheduling Tools for Home Service Businesses: Book More Jobs With Less Admin Work

 Key Takeaways

-- HVAC companies miss 27% of inbound calls, losing an estimated $45,000-$120,000 per year in revenue
+- HVAC companies miss 27% of inbound calls and lose an estimated $45,000-$120,000 per year in revenue

 - Responding to a lead within 5 minutes makes you 100x more likely to book them than waiting 30 minutes

-A March 2026 review by MyBusinessFlow found that most contractors lose 30 to 62 percent of inbound calls when they’re busy on a job.
+HVAC companies miss 27% of inbound calls and lose an estimated $45,000 to $120,000 per year because of it, per ServiceTitan’s HVAC blog.
+A broader March 2026 review by MyBusinessFlow found most contractors lose 30 to 62 percent of inbound calls when they are busy on a job.
 Which is always.
-Because you’re running a crew, not sitting by a phone.
+Because you are running a crew, not sitting by a phone.

 The math is brutal.
 Every missed call is a lead you paid to generate - through Google Ads, SEO, or word of mouth - that just walked into your competitor’s truck.